eigenfoo/old-eigenfoo.github.io/_posts/2020-12-15-tensor-computation-libraries.md

 ### (Some) Differences Between Tensor Computation Libraries

+Anyways, back to tensor computation libraries.

 All three aforementioned goals are ambitious undertakings with sophisticated solutions, so it shouldn't be surprising to learn that decisions in pursuit on goal can have implications for (or even incur a trade-off with!) other goals.
-Here's a (non-exhaustive) list of common differences along all three axes:
+Here's a list of common differences along all three axes:

 1. Tensor computation libraries can differ in how they represent the computational graph, and how it is built.
    - Static or dynamic graphs: do we first define the graph completely and then inject data to run (a.k.a. define-and-run), or is the graph defined on-the-fly via the actual forward computation (a.k.a. define-by-run)?
-     * TensorFlow 1.0 was (in)famous for its static graphs, which made users feel like they were "working with their computational graph through a keyhole", especially when [compared to PyTorch's dynamic graphs](https://news.ycombinator.com/item?id=13429355).
+     * TensorFlow 1.x was (in)famous for its static graphs, which made users feel like they were "working with their computational graph through a keyhole", especially when [compared to PyTorch's dynamic graphs](https://news.ycombinator.com/item?id=13429355).
-   - Lazy vs eager execution: do we evaluate variables as soon as they are defined, or only when a dependent variable is evaluated?
+   - Lazy or eager execution: do we evaluate variables as soon as they are defined, or only when a dependent variable is evaluated?
 Usually, tensor computation libraries either choose to support dynamic graphs with eager execution, or static graphs with lazy execution - for example, [TensorFlow 2.0 supports both modes](https://www.tensorflow.org/guide/eager).